EU court annuls approval of state aid for Lufthansa – DW – 05/10/2023

-The European Commission should not approve the German government's decision to provide Lufthansa with billions in state aid during the coronavirus pandemic, the EU General Court ruled on Wednesday.
+The European Commission should not have approved the German government's decision to provide Lufthansa with billions of euros in state aid during the coronavirus pandemic, the EU General Court ruled on Wednesday.

 The case against the aid was brought by Ryanair and Condor, which called the state support unfair.